stormasm/mexico/qro/Readme.md

 24, 27, 33, 34, 43, 46, 51, 53, 55, 61, 65

 On this side of the street I did not see a 22 or 48.
-In addition this side has a 53 and 65.
+In addition this side has a 53.

 #### Definitions